Linda Sue Park: Personal life

-Linda Sue Park was born on March 25, 1960 in Urbana, Illinois and was raised outside Chicago.
+Linda Sue Park was born on May 19, 1960, in Urbana, Illinois, and was raised outside Chicago.
 Linda Sue Park's parents immigrated to the United States in the 1950s, for their education.
 Park has been writing poetry and stories since the age of four.
 Park published her first poem when she was nine years old for Trailblazer magazine.
 Through elementary and high school, she continued to publish poems in magazines for children and young people.
 She published her first book in 1999, Seesaw Girl.

-Park competed on the gymnastics team at Stanford University and graduated with a high degree in English.
-She also obtained advanced degrees in literature from Trinity College in Ireland and also from the University of London.
+Park competed on the gymnastics team at Stanford University and graduated with a Bachelor of Arts in English.
+She also obtained advanced degrees in literature from Trinity College in Ireland and a Master of Arts from the University of London.

 Before writing her first book, Park worked at many jobs, including public relations for a major oil firm, food journalism for British magazines and newspapers, and teaching English as a second language to college students.